GrahamDumpleton-abandoned/mod_wsgi-docs/where-to-get-help.rst

 basic hello world program running first.

-In other words, lets just make sure mod_wsgi itself is working before you complicate matters by introducing some third party software into the picture.
+In other words, lets just make sure mod_wsgi itself is working before you complicate matters by introducing some third party framework, a virtual environment or application configuration mechanism into the picture.

 You can find a simple hello world program in:

-* :doc:`QuickConfigurationGuide`
+* :doc:`configuration-guides/running-a-basic-application`

 Conference Presentations
 ------------------------

 The author has also done a number of presentations in the past.
-The main one for which information is available online is as follows:.
+The main one for which information is available online is:

-* `PyCon Conference Slides - Sydney 2010 <http://code.google.com/p/modwsgi/downloads/detail?name=mod_wsgi-pycon-sydney-2010.pdf>`_
+* `Slides for 'Getting started with Apache/mod_wsgi - Sydney 2010' <http://code.google.com/p/modwsgi/downloads/detail?name=mod_wsgi-pycon-sydney-2010.pdf>`_
-* `PyCon Conference Video - Sydney 2010 <[http://pyconau.blip.tv/file/3840484/>`_
+* `Video of 'Getting started with Apache/mod_wsgi - Sydney 2010' <[http://pyconau.blip.tv/file/3840484/>`_

-Ensure you watch the presentatIon as it details many of the common pitfalls for new users.
+Ensure you watch the presentation as it details many of the common pitfalls for new users.
+It presents a hello world application as well as describing a basic Django installation.

+If you want to get some context of how mod_wsgi compares with other hosting mechanisms for Python, then watch:

+* `Slides for 'Python web hosting options - Sydney 2011' <http://code.google.com/p/modwsgi/downloads/detail?name=mod_wsgi-pycon-sydney-2011.pdf>`_
+* `Video of 'Python web hosting options - Sydney 2011' <http://www.youtube.com/watch?v=PWIvm-uloMg>`_

 Asking Your Questions
 ---------------------